 - Hearing becomes clearer as inner ear bones harden.

-- The brain weighs about 100 grams this week, and is about to start a major growth spurt, in which its size will increase 400-500%
+- The brain weighs about 100 grams this week, and is about to start a major growth spurt, during which its size will increase 400-500%.

 - The baby’s nostrils open.

 - Daily movement helps work out developing muscles.

 - The baby can hear things outside the womb now, and will have a blink-startle response to a loud, sudden noise.

 - Loud noises also cause an increase in heart rate and movement.

 - Surfactant is now definitely present, so gas exchange outside the womb is possible.

 - Rods and cones, which allow the eye to detect light and color, are now present.

 - The baby now has the ability to taste, which affects the rate at which he or she swallows amniotic fluid.
 If the mother eats sweet food, he will swallow faster, while bitter food leads to slower swallowing.

 - The intestinal lining now contains all adult cell types.